adamduckett/duckycss/README.md

 TL;DR pick your weapon of choice :)

 ##File Structure
-Both ```sass/``` and ```less``` directories follow the Harry Robert's 'inverted triangle' ([ITCSS](http://itcss.io/)) methodology of CSS architecture meaning each 'layer' of styles gets progressively more specific and explicit the further down we go.
-This reduces the likelihood of '[specificity wars](http://csswizardry.com/2014/10/the-specificity-graph/)' which results in less code :)
+Both ```sass/``` and ```less``` directories follow Harry Roberts' 'inverted triangle' ([ITCSS](http://itcss.io/)) methodology of CSS architecture.

+Each 'layer' of styles gets progressively more specific and explicit the further down we go.
+When combined with a single class approach the result is a project free of specificity wars.

 ```
 settings/